user18130814200115-2/groffscripts/README.md

 Furthermore, the default font I use is DejaVu, this does not come with groff so, once again, change this to suit your needs.

 ## nvim
-neovim is my editor of choice.
+Neovim is my editor of choice.
-The command Automkdoc, will execute the mkdoc command on your working file whenever you write `:w`.
+The command `Automkdoc`, will execute the mkdoc command on your working file whenever you write `:w`.
+`Autowrite` will save the file whenever the return key is pressed.

-Furthermore, any files called `bibliography.in` will be processed by `preconv` and output to `bibliography.groff`
+Furthermore, any files called `bibliography.enw` will be processed by `preconv` and output to `bibliography.groff`

 ### Syntax highlighting
 mom escape sequences are coloured as "Todo".